Want to see the top tennis players in the world?

 Players Practice Session

-If you want an Autograph Signature of your favorite star, be sure to have a pen and the item ready for which you want to be signed.
+If you want an autographed signature of your favorite star, have a pen and the item ready for which you want to be signed.
 Remember though, Timing is everything, if you're slow or fumbling for a pen or camera, they will usually go to the next person, or worse start walking to the locker room!

 Autograph Tips